MSay2/Pexpe/README.md

 This is not project open-source.
 But you can download the application

 # I need Help
-I currently need help for translations in several languages ​​for my application or Please take the file "strings.xml" in "language/values-fr/" and contact me.
+I currently need help for translations in several languages ​​for my application or Please take the file "strings.xml" https://github.com/msay2/Pexpe/blob/master/Language/values-fr/strings.xml and contact me.

 # Mail
 Please contact me by mail: yoannmsay2@hotmail.com